Sarthakgarg-04/it-guide-muj/future prospects-.md

 5) chat gpt api integrated on home page which displays exam countdown and a motiational quote

-6) MUJ Hub seniors guidance needed - attendance updates feature with number of classes you need to attend to achieve 75% ( give credit in footer to muj hub seniors )
+6) MUJ Hub seniors guidance needed - attendance updates feature with number of classes you need to attend to achieve 75% (inspired by muj hub)